Lewis Psychology Creating a Positive Social Impact

 Simple phobias

-This type is about a single object, situation or activity.
+This type of phobia is about a single object, situation or activity.
 Common examples are a fear of insects, heights, snakes, enclosed spaces, dentists or flying.
 If you have a simple phobia you might react with mild anxiety or even with panic when confronted with the prospect of facing the source of your fear.

 Complex phobias